asansari45/Projects/InterpreterProject/README.txt

 10. Visitors  -- files that visit the Nodes

 There's more left to do!
-1. Grammar with Multiple Start rules -- Cleans up interactive mode.
-2. Change txt files in TestFiles to have an irp suffix.
-3. Allow underscores as separators in literals.
-4. Create unsigned integer type
-5. Better error messages from functions that contain errors.
+1. Better error messages from functions that contain errors.
-6. String utilities
+2. String utilities
     - len
     - cmp
     - find
     - slicing
     - indexing
-7. Improved File IO
+3. Improved File IO
     - general fread() function to read data from a file.
-8. Functions:  void return values vs not.
+4. Functions:  void return values vs not.